You've given to political causes and candidates. You routinely make donations, and in a big election year you try to meet the moment.

 I now have a pretty good idea about when my dollars made a difference, and when they got flushed down the toilet.

-I built this guide so you and I can apply the lessons I've learned to elevating the leaders and organizations that matter.
+I built this guide so you can apply the lessons I've learned to elevating the leaders and organizations that matter.

 I don't want you to waste your hard earned dollars on the wrong races, or the wrong candidates.